hoshomoh/CSVUtils/README.md

 ### Implementation

-The `Validator` expects a valid file path, the CSV delimiter, an array of validation rule(s) and an optional message(s) array to overrite the default messages of the validator.
+The `Validator` expects a valid file path, the CSV delimiter, an array of validation rule(s) and an optional message(s) array to over-write the default messages of the validator.

 ### Documentation

-Initializing a `Validator`.
+##### Initializing a `Validator`.

 Set a valid csv file path, pass the CSV delimiter and pass in your validation rules.

 ```php
 use Oshomo\CsvUtils\Validator\Validator;